 I was also thinking quite small initially.
 Knowing the scale that the business was going to become would’ve been helpful at an earlier stage, to prepare for that.

 What are you most proud of since starting Lymited?

 The people, definitely.
 I think the team has done an amazing job.
 I’ve been really proud of the fact that even pre-launch, Lymited has had enough gravitas and inspired trust in people who are leaders in their areas to come on board.
 Each department, from the experts to the concierge, and the operations and logistics team are top of their game.

 Any particular things you’ve sold that stand out?

-We have one of 47 limited-edition, Bremont x Ronnie Wood 1947 Collection watches; Wood painted the dial while on tour with the Rolling Stones.
+We have one of 47 limited-edition Bremont x Ronnie Wood 1947 Collection watches; he painted the dial while on tour with the Rolling Stones.
 And we have some great collectors’ sneakers – the pair of Yeezy 750s signed by Kanye West are amazing.

-I like the pieces we’re creating bespoke with makers, too.
-They are completely limited edition.
-And in some cases, instead of launching with an established exhibition, artists and makers are launching their pieces with us – for example, the Core Chair by furniture designer Brodie Neill.
-There are more of those pieces in the pipeline.
+I like the bespoke pieces we’re creating with makers, too.
+They are completely limited edition, and in some cases instead of launching with an established exhibition, artists and makers are launching their pieces with us.
+For example, the Core Chair by furniture designer Brodie Neill.
+There are more pieces in the pipeline.

 We have a lot of talks happening and big deals coming up with leaders in their respective industries, too.